jayaraaj/aws-demo/content/46_functional_assurance/2_build_execute.md

 Let us debug to re-execute the pipeline.

-{{% notice tip %}}
+{{% notice recommonded %}}
-Additionally, Practitioners can access Cognizant Thought Leadership on CI/CD for Web Services Testing, by referring the insightful whitepaper by our technology experts titled - “Continuous Integration and Continuous Delivery to Facilitate Web Service Testing”.
+Additionally, Practitioners can access Cognizant Thought Leadership on CI/CD for Web Services Testing, by referring the insightful whitepaper by our technology experts titled - **“Continuous Integration and Continuous Delivery to Facilitate Web Service Testing”**.
 You will find the link to the whitepaper in the Register with Cognizant page -[https://www.cognizant.com/application-modernization](https://www.cognizant.com/application-modernization).
 {{% /notice %}}